Fed bows to market's more dovish view of soaring dollar

 The Fed has, in effect, tied policy to the dollar.

-"It is now clear the bond market is not moving towards the Fed; the Fed is moving towards the bond market," said Tim Duy, a professor at the University of Oregon and a former U.S. Treasury economist.
-He added that the Fed recognised the negative effects of a rising currency.
+"It is now clear the bond market is not moving toward the Fed; the Fed is moving toward the bond market," said Tim Duy, a professor at the University of Oregon and a former U.S. Treasury economist.
+He added that the Fed recognized the negative effects of a rising currency.

 Fed Chair Janet Yellen, who like most central bankers tends to avoid discussing currencies, told reporters the strong dollar is compressing inflation "at least on a transitory basis."